CDyWeb/beer-store-api/README.md

 ## About ##
-The Beer Store API is a free to use REST service that provides The Beer Store store, product, and inventory information.
+The Beer Store API is a free to use REST service that provides The Beer Store store, product, and availability information.
 The service periodically crawls The Beer Store website to collect data and serves padded JSON.
 This service has no official association with The Beer Store.